(CNN) — Choosing the most beautiful ski resort in the Alps is like picking the prettiest diamond.

-Pristine peaks and sparkling snow make for an attractive package -- even with some of our man-made "creations" -- but some just carry their beauty a little bit better.
+Pristine peaks and sparkling snow make for an attractive package -- even with some of our man-made "creations" -- but some alpine resorts just carry their beauty a little bit better.

 The setting, the architecture, the atmosphere, the personality -- it all somehow adds up to more than the sum of the parts.

-These 10 Euro treasures will spark instant alpine urges.
+These 10 European treasures will spark instant alpine urges.

 Unique selling points: Famed Valais village, world-class skiing, rich mountaineering history, iconic pointy peak.

 From sneaky peaks at first light to pre-bedtime "goodnights," the mesmeric Matterhorn turns heads from the moment travelers arrive in Zermatt.
 That'll be by train, taxi, or helicopter, of course, as this jewel of a Valais village is car-free and a walker's paradise.